amitparag/Incipient-Slip-Detection/README.md

 The aim of the experiments is to learn the difference between slip and wriggle (and predict the onset of slip) through videos by training a Video-Vision Transformer model.

+We use the Franka Emika research 2 robots and libfranka to move the robots.
+See [notes](./notes/readme.md) on installing the real time kernel and libfranka.

 ![Video Vision Transformer Architecture](./docs/architecture.jpg)

 Video Vision Transformers were initially proposed in this [paper](https://arxiv.org/abs/2103.15691).